Conflict of Interest and Financial Disclosure

 A. Initial Review

-The Office of Legal Counsel shall review each Disclosure Form containing a disclosure and determine, in consultation with the Responsible Vice President or the President, whether a conflict of interest exists.
+The Office of Legal Counsel shall review each Disclosure containing a disclosure and determine, in consultation with the responsible Vice President or the President, whether a conflict of interest exists.

 B. Waiver of Conflict

-The Office of Legal Counsel, in consultation with the Responsible Vice President or the President for disclosures made under Section I.E. above, may waive the conflict and the need for a conflict management plan if they make the following written determinations:
+For disclosures made under Section I.E. above, the Office of Legal Counsel, in consultation with the responsible Vice President or the President, may waive the conflict and the need for a conflict management plan if they make the following written determinations:

 C. Conflict Management